Memory Hierarchy Design and Characteristics

 Magnetic Disks

-Most commonly available memories, are slower as compared to flash memories, Memory storage like hard drives come in this category, and are measured in Gigabytes or Terabytes.
+Most commonly available memories are slower than flash memories; storage like magnetic disks falls in this category, with traditional disks using spinning circular plates, offering larger storage capacity but slow access times, and are measured in Gigabytes or Terabytes.

-Flash Memory and Magnetic Disks are collectively referred to as Secondary Storage.
+Flash Memory and magnetic disk storage are collectively referred to as Secondary Storage.

 Magnetic Tapes